kostrykin/Carna/README.md

 1. Creating Visual Studio project files and building it from the IDE
 2. Building Carna directly through CMake from command line
 3. If you are a colleague from MediTEC, you can use the batch script.
+4. On Linux you can run the `linux_build.sh` script.

 Regardless which build method you pick, first thing you need to do is to fetch the latest stable version.